janlelis/unicode-display_width/README.md

 ### Custom Overwrites

-You can overwrite how to handle specific code points by passing a hash (or even a proc) as third parameter:
+You can overwrite how to handle specific code points by passing a hash (or even a proc) as `overwrite:` parameter:

 ```ruby
 Unicode::DisplayWidth.of("a\tb", 1, overwrite: { "\t".ord => 10 })) # => TAB counted as 10, result is 12